Fertility of Overweight and Underweight Men

 Overweight/Obesity (High BMI)

 Obesity is a growing problem in the United States and a well-known risk factor for diabetes and heart disease, among other health problems.
-Being overweight can also have a negative impact on a man’s fertility.
-This is due to a combination of hormonal impacts and increased oxidative stress on the body.
+Being overweight can also have a negative impact on a man’s fertility, impacting both sperm counts and motility.
+[Gurayah AA.
+Urol 2023] This is due to a combination of hormonal impacts and increased oxidative stress on the body.

 Excessive fat can have a negative effect on a man’s hormone levels, increasing estradiol and decreasing FSH and LH.
 Levels of both free and total testosterone also are known to decrease with obesity, with the size of the decrease being proportional to the degree of obesity.
 Excess fat around the groin and inner thigh areas can also insulate the testicles and increase the temperature within the scrotal region; numerous research studies have shown a correlation between decreased sperm counts/sperm quality and being overweight or obese.
 Sexual and ejaculatory dysfunction, as well as increased levels of sperm DNA fragmentation, have also been found to be associated with carrying excessive weight.